The Palmer House

-The following is photo of the Palmer House in 1902 and a letter written to the then president of the Historical Society, Arch Milani, in 2002.
+This is a photo of the Palmer House in 1902.
+The following is a letter written to the then president of the Historical Society, Arch Milani, in 2002.

 May 28, 2002

 When David Thomas called last week, it really motivated me to get busy and gather together an album or notebook about the Palmer family.
 Back in 1984 I worked with my aunt and we published an Alden Genealogy (back to the Mayflower) that my grandmother had begun to compile before her death.
 The Palmers were included in it as Anson Palmer married an Alden.

 I wrote out an outline on Sunday of the material that I hope to be sending to you.
 And the compiling of photos and information has started!